microsoft/ProbTS/README.md

 <div align=center> <img src="docs/figs/probts_framework.png" width = 95%/> </div>

+## News :sparkles:

+:triangular_flag_on_post: **Oct 2024**: ProbTS now includes the ElasTST model!
+Check out the [ElasTST branch](https://github.com/microsoft/ProbTS/tree/elastst) to reproduce all results reported in paper or run `bash scripts/run_elastst.sh` for a quick start.

+:triangular_flag_on_post: **Oct 2024**: The [camera-ready version](https://arxiv.org/abs/2310.07446) of ProbTS is now available, with more in-depth analyses on the impact of normalization.

 ## Available Models 🧩

 ProbTS includes both classical time-series models, specializing in long-term point forecasting or short-term distributional forecasting, and recent time-series foundation models that offer zero-shot and arbitrary-horizon forecasting capabilities for new time series.